italia/spid-cie-oidc-java/examples/relying-party-spring-boot/README.md

     ```
 - when onboarded, please retrieve the Trust Mark form TA fetch endpoint like this example for preproduction: `https://preprod.oidc.registry.servizicie.interno.gov.it/fetch?sub={your_client_id}`
 - remember to (put `[` `]` around the Trust Mark when writing the appropriate file
+- `iat` and `exp` claims must be issued according to the UTC timezone, this is an example command for the webapp: `mvn clean spring-boot:run -Dspring-boot.run.jvmArguments="-Duser.timezone=UTC"`